GrowIndustry Starter Kits

 Contractors that wish to compete for DPMC public works construction contracts must be classified by the DPMC.
 (View the relevant forms here or call 609.984.6979.)

-Once Awarded A State Contract
+Understand What to do Once Awarded a State Contract

 If you wish to familiarize yourself with the types of forms that may be required to become a State contractor, you may visit the DPP forms page.
 However, vendors should be aware that these are the forms required for goods and services contracting with DPP and are likely not the totality of the forms required by other contracting State entities.